poare/lqcd/notes.md

 - How should the error be scaling when I change the bootstrap number?
 Mine is relatively constant right now.
 - Does anyone have pion mass code that I can compare this to so I can see if there's a bug in my code?
 Is it worth trying to run my code again to play around on a different data set?
 - Is the only place that m_u and m_d come in the value of kappa?
 - Write up exactly what I'm calculating, and send it to Phiala.
 Rerun the code as well.
+- I'm going to run two more configurations today to see if there's anything I can do to the solver to fix the errors with the pion mass.
+These are:
+  - Job 230701.
+Using two clover solvers with solveU = CL_u:solver(1e-10, 1000, 1e-25, 2000)
+  - Job TODO.
+Using two clover solvers with the single inverter, solveU = CL_u:solver(1e-22, 10000)